ModusCreateOrg/genus/DEVELOPING.md

-# Getting started
+## Getting started
 Let's get setup for desktop and device development.
-To do so, we'll need to ensure that we have the right al libraries and tools installed.
+To do so, we'll need to ensure that we have the right libraries and tools installed.

 We're going to get setup in three phases:
 1. Clone Genus and Creative Engine